troyth/ooo/NOTES Harman.md

 > Human consciousness does not transcend the cosmos and observe it from a neutral scientific void, but forever burrows through an intermediate layer of reality, no more aware of the larger objects to which it belongs than of the tool-beings that withdraw from it.
 (114)

+> Object-oriented ontology holds that the human-world relation has no privilege at all.
+(119)

+> [Rather than between humans and non-humans,] the basica rift in the cosmos lies between objects and relations in general: between their autonomous reality outside all relation, and their caricatured form in the sensual life of other objects.
+(119-20)

+> If all relations are on the same footing, and all relations are equally inept at exhausting the depths of their terms, then an intermediate form of contact between things must be possible.
+This contact can only take a _sensual_ form, since it can only encounter translated or distorted versions of other objects.
+(120)

 Objects have relations in two axes: vertical and horizontal.
-Vertical relations are those pieces that make up an object, the smaller components that aggregate into the object.
-Horizontal relations are relations to other objects in the world.
+Vertical relations are those component pieces that make up a real object.
+Horizontal relations are relations to other objects in the world, and are thus reserved only for sensual objects.

 __Real objects only have vertical relations.
 Sensual objects only have horizontal relations.__